-In addition to our Guided Reading lessons, we are implementing the Lucy Calkin's Reading Program this year.
-It works in conjunction with the Lucy Calkin's Writing Program.
+We are implementing the Lucy Calkin's Reading Program this year.
+It works in conjunction with the Lucy Calkin's Writers Workshop.

 Guided Reading is a method of teaching reading that is part of a balanced literacy program.
 Students work in flexible groups of 3-6 and are instructed in strategies to foster independent reading.

 Here are some things we say (and that parents can use at home) to encourage early readers to use the guided reading strategies.

 *Read it with your finger.

 *Did you have enough words?
 Too many words?